ncats/gsrs3-main-deployment/docs/the-backend-login-process.md

-## Backend Login Process, Command line Demo
+## Backend Login Process, Command Line Demo

 Here are some tips on the GSRS backend login process that will be helpful for debugging, testing and automation.